 Looking Forward: This plan lays the groundwork for Alaska coastal mapping partners to resource and meet the ambitious mapping goals outlined in the ACMS.
-Significant interagency communication, cross-sector coordination, technology improvements, and progress tracking are necessary to support data acquisition and product development.
-With sufficient funding over the next ten years, AMEC partners can achieve the ACMS vision of an Alaska in 2030 that possesses seamless coastal mapping data to support the State of Alaska, Alaska Native Organizations, local and national economies, national security, and the environment.
+Significant interagency communication, crosssector coordination, technology improvements, and progress tracking are necessary to support data acquisition and product development.
+With sufficient funding among AMEC partners over the next ten years, we can achieve the ACMS vision of an Alaska in 2030 that possesses seamless coastal mapping data to support the State of Alaska, Alaska Native Organizations, local and national economies, national security, and the environment.